ahmedelgebali/ahmedelgebali/README.md

 </p>

 - In my professional career, I've had the opportunities to work in a variety of roles, from Sales to Financial Accountant to Manager at my private work then I moved to the field of programming as a Front-End Web Developer, Then I found that I'm more passionate about Software Testing and now I'm a Software Test Analyst.
-My experience in these roles has enabled me to develop a strong set of skills in problem-solving, communication, and technical expertise.
+My experience in these roles has enabled me to develop strong skills in problem-solving, communication, and technical expertise.
 I'm passionate about creating high-quality products that meet customer needs and strive to ensure that all aspects of software development are done with the utmost attention to detail.
-I'm always looking for new challenges and opportunities to grow my skill set and contribute positively to any team or project.
+I always seek new challenges and opportunities to grow my skill set and contribute positively to any team or project.

 ### Connect with Me :